 Chunky/Thick/Pellet-like Baby Poop: Could indicate constipation.
 Try a water bottle a day, it will ease bowel movements.
 This should also be done if urine is very pungent.

 Mucus in Baby Poop (looks like boogers in the poop): Indicates stomach bug or virus.
 Watch for fever and other symptoms.

 Watery/Extra runny Poop: Breast fed baby poop does tend to be a bit more liquid-like, but after awhile you’ll get the hang of how watery is too watery when it comes to poops.
 Too watery is diarrhea.
 Keep good fluids and electrolytes.
 See a doctor if it persists.

 -Breast fed baby poop smells sweeter.
 Breast fed babies also suffer from diaper rash and constipation (breast milk is a laxative) less frequently, but will poop more than a formula fed baby.

 -Fruits will cause baby poop to smell sweet as well, and are the worst food when it come to creating said diaper rash.
 For this reason you may want to hold off on them at first, and start slow like many other foods in the first year.
 Some of which are even dangerous.

 -A baby that poops less often is not necessarily constipated, nor is chunky poop always an indication.
-It’s normal for bowel movements to slow down as a baby ages and poop to change consistency as they start on solid foods.
-Normal varies between baby to baby.
-For instance, while a newborn may go several times a day, a six month old may poop just once a day if that.
+It’s normal for bowel movements to slow down as a baby ages, and poop to change consistency as they start on solid foods.
+Normal varies from baby to baby.
+For instance, while a newborn may go several times a day, a six-month old may poop just once a day, if that.
 Grunting and/or turning red, again, is also not always a sign of constipation, some babies just do this.